Nursing Educator Doctoral Grants (NEDG) for Practice and Dissertation Research

 The Nurse Support Program II provides funding for Nurse Educator Doctoral Grants for Practice and Dissertation Research (NEDG) to nurse faculty at Maryland’s nursing programs who are currently enrolled in or who have recently completed a doctoral degree.
 Maryland institutions with nursing degree programs may nominate an unlimited number of existing faculty pursuing doctoral degrees within the final two years of a program of study.

-Eligibility: Nursing students currently enrolled in Ph.D, Ed.D. or DNP programs who are engaged in or about to engage in the dissertation or capstone project in the 2017-2019 academic year.
-Current faculty who are enrolled in part-time or full-time doctoral study are eligible, as are full-time or other part-time doctoral students, including recent doctoral graduates as of May 1, 2016 and later, who are currently serving as a faculty member.
+Eligibility: Nursing students currently enrolled in Ph.D, Ed.D. or DNP programs who are engaged in or about to engage in the dissertation or capstone project in the 2020-2022 academic year.
+Current faculty who are enrolled in part-time or full-time doctoral study are eligible, including recent doctoral graduates as of May 1, 2018 and later, who are currently serving as a faculty member.
 Individuals with current teaching contracts at a school of nursing in Maryland, including those who live outside Maryland, and/or are completing an out-of-state doctoral program, are eligible for this award.

 Nomination Process: Nominations are to be made by the Dean or Director of Nursing, who will identify qualified candidates.
 This includes, but is not limited to: